andretcarpizo/murmur/README.md

  - `UnicodeGear`
  - `UnicodeWarningSign`
  - `UnicodeBug`

-  For a full list of the currently supported icons, see the `IconKind` enum.
+  For a full list of the currently supported icons, see the `IconKind` Enum.

  ```rust
  use murmur::{Whisper, IconKind};